Welshy92/rescue-the-royalty/README.md

 * Code Institute Slack - Used to get answers for specific queries.
 * [w3Schools](https://www.w3schools.com) - Used to double check some syntax for both CSS and Javascript.
 * [Stack Overflow](https://stackoverflow.com) - Used as my main search point after Slack to get the answers I needed.

 ### **Code Used**

-I have no copied any code from any source during this project.
+I have not copied any code from any source during this project.

 ### **Media**

 Footer icons modified using icons from:

 * [LinkedIn](https://www.linkedin.com)

 * [GitHub](https://github.com)

 * [PixilArt](https://www.pixilart.com)

 ### **Acknowledgments**

-* Bim williams - Assisting me with an event listener bug I was trying to fix.
+* Bim Williams - Assisting me with an event listener bug I was trying to fix.
 * August 2022 Code Institute Cohorts - Keeping me sane and motivated.